- About Hunger

-Congress and the administration need to ensure that our tax policies help the most vulnerable Americans.
-Refundable tax credits, such as the earned income tax credit (EITC) and child tax credit (CTC), help to prevent millions of Americans from falling into or deeper into poverty.
+Congress and the administration need to ensure our tax policies help the most vulnerable Americans.
+In 2018, refundable tax credits, such as the earned income tax credit (EITC) and child tax credit (CTC), moved 7.9 million people out of poverty and helped to prevent millions of Americans from falling into poverty.

 The EITC significantly benefits low-income workers with children.
-However, low-income childless workers — that is, adults without children and non-custodial parents — receive little or nothing from the EITC.
-As a result, childless workers are the sole group that the federal tax system taxes deeper into poverty.
-According to the Center on Budget and Policy Priorities, in 2012, federal income and payroll taxes pushed 1.2 million childless workers into poverty and another 5.8 million deeper into poverty.
+However, low-income workers not raising children in the home receive little or nothing from the EITC.
+As a result, workers not raising children in the home are the sole group that the federal tax system taxes deeper into poverty.

 "Jesus said ...

 Afghanistan would be considered likely to have high rates of hunger because at least two of the major causes of global hunger affect it—armed conflict and fragile governmental institutions.

 Malnutrition is responsible for nearly half of all preventable deaths among children under 5.
 Every year, the world loses hundreds of thousands of young children and babies to hunger-related causes.

 Bread for the World is calling on the Biden-Harris administration and Congress to build a better 1,000-Days infrastructure in the United States.

 “As you therefore have received Christ Jesus the Lord, continue to live your lives in him, rooted and built up in him and established in faith.”
 These words from Colossians 2:6 remind us of the faith that is active in love for our neighbors.

 The Supplemental Nutrition Assistance Program (SNAP) is designed to respond to changes in need, making it well suited to respond to crises such as the COVID-19 pandemic.

 Bread for the World and its partners are asking Congress to provide $200 million for global nutrition.